How to Increase your Digestive Fire

 - Eliminate food sensitivities and gluten and avoid a high sugar / high starch diet.

-- Combine foods strategically – Eat veggies and greens with animal proteins (fish, meat, eggs).
+- Combine foods strategically – Eat veggies and greens with animal proteins (wild fish, organic meat).
 Eat veggies and greens with vegetable proteins (legumes, tofu/tempeh, quinoa).
 Don’t eat animal and vegetable proteins together.
 Eat fruit on its own, not with meals or other foods.

 - Decrease intake of or eliminate coffee, tea, alcohol, sugar, tobacco, fried foods and minimize hot sauce/spices since these can all deplete your stomach acid and thin the lining of the gut.